The climate of Tibet:

-- People with all kinds of organic heart diseases, severe arrhythmia or resting heart rate over the 100per minute, high blood pressure II or above, all kinds of blood diseases and cranial vascular diseases.
+- People with all kinds of organic heart diseases, severe arrhythmia or resting heart rate over 1100 per minute, high blood pressure II or above, all types of blood diseases, and cranial vascular diseases.

-- People with chronic respiratory system diseases, medium degree of obstructive pulmonary diseases or above, such as bronchus expansion, emphysema and so on.
+- People with chronic respiratory system diseases, an edium degree of obstructive pulmonary diseases or above, such as bronchus expansion, emphysema, aetc

-- People with diabetes mellitus which is not controlled properly, hysteria, epilepsy and schizophrenia.
+- People with diabetes mellitus, which is not controlled properly, have hysteria, epilepsy, and schizophrenia.

-- People with bad cold, upper respiratory tract infections, and body temperature above 38F or below 38F while the whole body and the respiratory system have obvious symptoms, are not recommended to travel to Tibet until they’re OK.
+- People with a bad cold, upper respiratory tract infections, and body temperature above 38F or below 38F, while the whole body and the respiratory system have obvious symptoms, are not recommended to travel to Tibet until they’re OK.

-- People who were diagnosed to have high altitude pulmonary edema, high altitude cerebral edema, high-altitude hypertension with obvious increase of blood pressure, high altitude heart diseases and high altitude polycythemia.
+- People are diagnosed with high-altitude pulmonary edema, cerebral edema, hypertension with noticeable blood pressure, increased high-altitude heart diseases, and high-altitude polycythemia.

 You may have a physical examination if you are unsure about your body condition.
-But you are not supposed to do more exercise before going to Tibet, for exercising will give more burdens to your heart and you’ll need more oxygen, which may easily cause high altitude sickness.
+But you are not supposed to exercise more before going to Tibet, for exercising will burden your heart, and you’ll need more oxygen, which may easily cause high altitude sickness.

 6. Why can not people with cold go to Tibet?
 What should I do if I catch a cold in Tibet?

-Your immune system shall be weak if you catch a cold and you may suffer high altitude sickness easily because of it.
-Besides, a severe cold may easily turn to some more serious high altitude diseases, especially pulmonary edema, which is very dangerous.
+Your immune system shall be weak if you catch a cold, and you may suffer high altitude sickness easily.
+Besides, the severe cold may quickly turn into more serious high-altitude diseases, dangerous, especially pulmonary edema.
 So you are not supposed to travel to Tibet before you get rid of a cold.
 While if you catch a cold in Tibet, things might not be so serious because your body has already, to some extent, adapted to the plateau environment, and you can go to a doctor and take some medicine.

 Permits & certificates

-1. Are there any limitations or restrictions imposed on foreigners to travel to Tibet?
-How about overseas Chinese, Taiwan Compatriots and Hong Kong and Macao compatriots?
-How to handle it and how long does it take?
+1. Are any limitations or restrictions imposed on foreigners to travel to Tibet?
+How about overseas Chinese, Taiwan Compatriots, and Hong Kong and Macao compatriots?
+How to handle it, and how long does it take?

 There are some special requirements for foreign travelers to Tibet.
-Firstly, travel agencies with confirmed routes.
-Secondly, a Tibet Travel Permit issued by the Tibet Tourism Bureau is indispensable.
+Firstly, travel agencies with confirmed routes must organize foreign tourists to Tibet.
+Secondly, the Tibet Tourism Bureau issued a Tibet Travel Permitis indispensable.
 The Tibet Travel Permit must be obtained before they head to Tibet.
-What’s more, foreigners are not allowed to travel alone in Tibet by their own, even with the travel permit.
-They must be accompanied by a licensed tour guide.
-Tibet travel permit is also required from overseas Chinese and Taiwan Compatriots, while Hong Kong and Macao compatriots can travel to Tibet like other Chinese citizen with valid Home Return Permit.
-Foreigners, overseas Chinese and Taiwan compatriots can apply for Tibet travel permit from Tibet tourism bureau or certain qualified travel agencies with valid passport (copies), visa (copies) and job certificate.
+Moreover, foreigners are not allowed to travel alone in Tibet, even with a travel permit.
+A licensed tour guide must accompany them.
+TA ibet travel permit is also required from overseas Chinese and Taiwan Compatriots; Hong Kong and Macao compatriots can travel to Tibet like other Chinese citizens with a valid Home Return Permit.
+Foreigners, overseas Chinese, and Taiwanese compatriots can apply for a Tibet travel permit from the Tibet tourism bureau or certain qualified travel agencies with a valid passport (copies), visa (documents), and job certificate.
 Usually, it can be obtained in one week and 2 to 3 days if you are in urgent need.

 2. What is Tibet Entry Permit?
-How to get a Tibet Entry Permit and what documents are required to get it?
+How to get a Tibet Entry Permit, and what documents are required

-Tibet Entry Permit, also known as Tibet Tourism Bureau (TTB) Permit or Tibet Visa, is the basic document for foreign travelers to enter into Tibet.
-No foreign visitor can visit Tibet without holding the Tibet Entry Permit in their hands.
-Foreign tourists are required to show both their Chinese Visa and Tibet Entry Permit when they change for the boarding passes of flying to Tibet or board trains to Tibet.
+Tibet Entry Permit, for Tibet Tourism Bureau (TTB) Permit or Tibet Visa, is the primary document for foreign travelers entering Tibet.
+No foreign visitor can visit Tibet without holding the Tibet Entry Permit Foreign tourists must show their Chinese Visa and Tibet Entry Permit when they change their boarding passes for flying to Tibet or boarding trains to Tibet.
 The Tibet Tourism Bureau officially issues Ta ibet Entry Permit to restrict the number of foreign visitors.
 With this permit, foreign tourists can travel in the Lhasa region, including Lhasa city, Yamdrok Lake, Ganden, Tsurphu, Namtso, and Dand ring Til Rating.
 Tibet Entry Permit is not available for independent travelers.
 Foreign travelers must travel in the tour group and ask the legitimate travel agency to apply for the Tibet tour.

-You can get Tibet entry permit (TTB permit) by sending certain qualified travel agency the first page of your valid passport and a copy of your Chinese visa by fax or by email, and state clearly your occupations (Foreign journalists and diplomats are not allowed to go to Tibet as a tourist).
-If you are Taiwan Compatriots, send us the copies of your MTP-Mainland Travel Permits or called Taiwan Compatriot Entry Permit/travel document (commonly known as “Tai Bao Zheng”), and tell us your occupations.
+You can get a Tibet entry permit (TTB permit) by sending a specific qualified travel agency the first page of your valid Passport and a copy of your Chinese visa by fax or by email, and state cour occupations (Foreign journalists and diplomats are not allowed to go to Tibet as a tourist).
+If you are Taiwan Compatriots, send us copies of your MTP-Mainland Travel Permits or called Taiwan Compatriot Entry Permit/travel document (commonly known as “Tai Bao Zheng”), and tell us your occupations.

 3. What is Alien’s Travel Permit?

-Except for Tibet Entry Permit, an Alien’s Travel Permit is required if you are planning to travel to places officially closed to foreigners in Tibet, such as Mt.
+Except for Tibet Entry Permit, an Alien’s Travel Permit is required if you plan to travel to places officially closed to foreigners in Tibet, such as Mt.
 Everest, Rongbuk Monastery, Mt.
-Kailash and Lake Manasarovar.
-Alien’s Travel Permit is not needed for places in Lhasa region, towns of Shigatse and Tsetang, or nonstop travel on Friendship Highway.
+Kailash, and Lake Manasarovar.
+Alien’s Travel Permit is unnecessary for places in the Lhasa region, towns of Shigatse and Tsetang, or nonstop travel on Friendship Highway.

 Aliens’ Travel Permit is required to visit ‘unopened’ areas.
 Which is issued by the police (Public Security Bureau, “PSB”)?
-Usually, you can apply for it once you arrive at Lhasa.
-For tour groups, our guide will ask you for the passport and TTB permit and submit it to the Foreign Affairs Section of PSB for the Travel Permit.
-It normally takes several hours and the cost is 50 CNY/person.
-If you are an individual traveler, you need to join local tours to ‘unopen’ areas, and the local travel agencies will arrange the PSB for you as well.
-Pay attention, there is no travel agency can provide ‘PSB permit-only’ service.
+Usually, you can apply for it once you arrive in Lhasa.
+FOurguide will ask you for the Passport and TTB permit for tour groups and submit it to the Foreign Affairs Section of PSB for the Travel Permit.
+It normally takes several hours, acosting50 CNY/person.
+If you are an individual traveler, you must join local tours to ‘unopen’ areas, and the local travel agencies will aalso arrange the PSB for you Pay attention; no travel agency can provide a ‘PSB permit-only service.

-Notice: If you want to do a Tibet overland tour from Yunnan, Sichuan, Qinghai or Xinjiang province to Tibet, you must get the PSB permit before your tour starts.
+Notice: If you want to do a Tibet overland tour from Yunnan, Sichuan, Qinghai, or Xinjiang province to Tibet, you must get the PSB permit before your time starts.

-4. Which parts of Tibet are listed as the closed areas?
+4. Which parts of Tibet are listed as closed areas?

-Nepal has two embassies in China: one is in Beijing and the other is in Lhasa.
-It is easier and more convenient to handle the Nepal visa in Lhasa as long as you conform to the certain procedures.
+Nepal has two embassies in China: one is in Beijing, and the other is in Lhasa.
+It is more comfortable and convenient to handle the Nepal visa in Lhasa if you conform to specific procedures.
 And there are seldom any cases of denial.
-But the visa officers don’t work at regular time, so you are recommended to stay several more days in Lhasa to apply for Nepal visa and it is more secured if you handle the visa first after you arrive in Lhasa.
-The general consulate of Nepal is in Lhasa, near the Norbulinka Park.
-Normally you can get the visa in the afternoon of the next working day if you submit the application and necessary documents in the morning of the first day.
-The time to submit document is from 10am to 12am, Monday to Friday.
-So, you need plan a couple of days in Lhasa to wait the visa.
-The time to get visa is usually at 4pm, once you get the visa, you can fly to Kathmandu or set out to Zhangmu border by cars or by bus.
+But the visa officers don’t work regularly, so you are recommended to stay several more days in Lhasa to apply for a Nepal visa.
+It is more secure if you handle the pass first after you arrive in Lhasa.
+The general consulate of Nepal is in Lhasa, near Norbulinka Park.
+Usually, you can get the visa in the afternoon of the next working day if you submit the application and necessary documents on the morning of the first day.
+TSubmittingpapers is from 10 am to 12 am, Monday to Friday.
+So, it would help if you planned a few days in Lhasa to wait for the visa.
+TGettinga permit is usually at 4 pm; once you get access, you can fly to Kathmandu or set out to the Zhangmu border by car or bus.

-To apply for Nepal visa in Lhasa, you need prepare the original passport, 2 passport size copies and complete a form.
-Your passport must be valid for at least the next six months.
-According to the period you plan to stay in Neal, there are three kinds of visas, 15 days, 30 days and the 3 months.
-If you are going to stay more than 15 days in Nepal, it is better to get the visa in Lhasa, as the border office issued 15 days visa only and it is relatively expensive to extend the visa in Kathmandu or Gorkha.
+To apply for a Nepal visa in Lhasa, you must prepare the original Passport and two passport-size copies and complete a form.
+Your Passport must be valid for at least the next six months.
+According to the period you plan to stay in Neal, there are three kinds of visas, 15 days, 30 days, and 3threemonths.
+Suppose you last more than 15 days in Nepal.
+In that case, it is better to get the visa in Lhasa, as the border office issues 15 days ticket only, and it is relatively expensive to extend the visa in Kathmandu or Gorkha.
 You can also get a Nepal visa at the border.
 Not far from the Friendship Bridge, you can get an arrival visa of 15 days to stay at the border office for wfor25 USD.
 You need to prepare a passport-size photo and complete a form.